ORNL/DataFed/compose/README.md

 ## Core Compose Services

-The following steps are used to stand up the core compose file from scratch.
+The following steps are used to stand up the core Compose file from scratch.
 Some of steps you only have to do once.

 1. Generating the env variables.
 2. Opening the .env file and entering your configuration
 3. Building the images
-4. Running the compose file
+4. Running the Compose file
-5. Bringing down the compose file.
+5. Bringing down the Compose file.

 Core services only need an external port 443 for https access.
 I have been unable to get this to work with other ports due to the redirect URL required